doppie/SaxionRoosters/README.md

 This app uses the Android Annotations plugin.
 It uses annotations to speed up the coding process.
 For more info on the available annotations, please visit this website: https://github.com/excilys/androidannotations/wiki/AvailableAnnotations

 ## License
-Copyright (c) 2016, Jelle ten Brinke
+Copyright (c) 2016, Jelle ten Brinke & Hugo Olthof
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: